Chef & Brewer

-The Chef & Brewer collection is a collection of over 150 licensed countryside pub restaurants in the United Kingdom, owned by Greene King.
-They provide pub food, specials and cask ales.
+The Chef & Brewer collection is a group of more than 150 countryside pub-restaurants in the United Kingdom, owned by Greene King.
+The venues typically offer a menu of traditional pub food alongside seasonal specials, cask ales, and other drinks, with an emphasis on relaxed, rural settings.

 History

-Grand Metropolitan, which later formed part of Diageo, sold the estate that became Chef & Brewer pubs to Scottish & Newcastle in 1993 in a part cash, part debentures deal of £708 million.
-In 2003, Scottish & Newcastle auctioned off the Chef & Brewer chain, which was acquired by the Spirit Group.
-In 2005 the Spirit Group was acquired by Punch Taverns.
-In 2011 the Chef & Brewer chain became part of Spirit Pub Company plc following its demerger from Punch Taverns.
-The Spirit Pub Company plc was acquired by Greene King in June 2015.
+The leisure, manufacturing and property conglomerate Grand Metropolitan, which later became part of Diageo, sold the estate that formed the Chef & Brewer business to Scottish & Newcastle in 1993 in a part-cash, part-debenture deal worth £708 million.
+In 2003 Scottish & Newcastle auctioned the Chef & Brewer business, which was acquired by the Spirit Group.
+In 2005 the Spirit Group was itself acquired by Punch Taverns.
+Following its demerger from Punch Taverns in 2011, the Chef & Brewer chain became part of the newly formed Spirit Pub Company plc.
+Spirit was subsequently acquired by Greene King in June 2015.